d3-geomap/site/content/docs/map-properties.md

 #### unitTitle - optional

-A function that receives the topojson feature object for the corresponding map unit, when the mouse is moved over it.
+A function that receives the TopoJSON feature object for the corresponding map unit, when the mouse is moved over it.
 The return value of this functions is the text shown in the standard browser tooltip.
 Defaults to `(d) => d.properties.name`.

 #### width - optional